wlonk/arcadia/arcadia.md

 you have fully recovered it.
 See [Seasons, growth, and change](#seasons-growth-and-change) below.

+### Exertion

+When your character imposes their will upon the world, or puts themselves in mortal danger, they are _exerting_ themselves.

+To see whether things go well for their character, the player draws one card, and one more card for every trait of their character that they are demonstrating.
+Keep these cards face-down.
+Flip them one at a time, as you describe the exertion.
+The player may choose to stop whenever they want, and needn't flip all the cards available.

+When they stop, if the cards that show total more than 17, they have succeeded.
+If they total more than 21, they have done so at a cost.

+As they flip the cards, they may at any point spend a passion token to discard one of the face-up cards.
+They may do this as often as they wish.

+Before exerting yourself, be very clear what the goal is, and what sorts of risks you might face.
+The GM has final say about the risks that manifest if you go over 21, but you are entitled to a clear idea of what they might be.

 ### Perception

 Sometimes, you just need to know what another character is thinking.
 You can